sanu-coder/Explore-Near-By-Places/README.md

 near by food, shopping and hospital zones.
 It is provided with different filters, so that it can provide an ease to the user to search informations about near by places.
 It uses Angular framework on its frontend and NodeJs, Express Framework on its Backend.
+Here database is used is mongodb.

 ## Tools and Technologies :